Apple Pie Tender

 I taped off the gunwales to have a clean edge if I decide to varnish them which is likely.

 The hull gets a good dusting and a quick wipe with a damp cloth.
 The first coat of paint goes on well and the hull is surprisingly smooth (except where it's not.)
 Immediately I start painting the word goes out to suicidal fruit flies who converge on the hull with wild abandon.
 Good quality paint goes on so nicely.
 This is Brightside polyurethane that I was going to use to paint the cockpit of the Tanzer, but the colour is too creamy so I'm using the leftovers for the dinghy.
 It dries hard and gives a lovely finish.
 Good quality paint is so nice to use.

 It's Winston's turn to supervise.
 My yard is concrete, a remnant of the previous Italian owners.
 I lay a few feet of sod every spring for the cats and it's always a great success.

 The paint did not cover the dark wood completely and I expect I will need at least another coat.

 I have picked up some one eight inch aluminium strips to apply along the runners and on the skeg.
 This will help protect the rubstrips if I drag the boat on hard ground.

 I have now spent a total of 81 hours building this pram dinghy and its sailing rig.

 This web site reflects my personal ideas and doesn't represent anyone else's point of view.
-I'm not an expert boat builder and don't suggest that how I'm doing this is the best way, use your head.
+I'm not an expert boat builder and don't suggest that how I'm doing this is the best way, use your head and be careful.